 Against Optimism: A Pessimist's Guide to Practicing Futures

 Years later, when I entered design and foresight, that training never left.
 The tools were sharp, the intentions good.
 Every visioning session felt like a performance of forgetting.
-Every innovation lab like an expensive form of amnesia.

 The Optimism Industrial Complex

-There's a machine running in every conference room where futures work happens.
+There’s a machine running in every conference room where futures work happens.
 It churns out the same product: better tomorrows through better thinking.
-Innovation labs that cost six figures but refuse to study failure.
+Innovation labs that cost six figures and refuse to study failure.
 Design sprints that prototype solutions without examining what broke.
 Strategy sessions where teams imagine abundance without naming scarcity.

 What Wake Work Looks Like

-Someone finally said, "We focused so much on what we wanted to build, we forgot to look at what we were breaking."
 Exactly.
-That's the problem with vision: it's easy to look forward and miss what's under your feet.
+That’s the problem with vision: it’s easy to look forward and miss what’s under your feet.

 Many facilitators rush past these questions.
 I ask people to sit with them.
 You can’t build anything real from a foundation of wishful thinking.